taskbase/tb-grid/README.md

 However, there are also some thing bootstrap didn't get right.

 1. The classes aren't scoped or namespaced.
-And `.container` and `.row` aren't that exotic that there would be no collisions caused by unknowing devs
+And `.container` and `.row` aren't that exotic that there would be no accidental collisions.
 2. It requires too much nesting: `.container` > `.row` > `.col`.
 It would be great if we could drop the `.container`.
 3. At 50kb minified (only the gridsystem!), it's not exactly small